phobos101/phobos101.github.io/_posts/2015-12-23-its-a-bit-iffy.md

 In many programs (including the example in the previous section) you will see functions that are immediately followed by a call for that function.
 This is not a bad thing, as it means the function is defined and run, and can be called again in the future at any time.

+### Methods vs Functions

+A method is simply a function that is written inside an **object**.
+You can therefore call an objects function (method) using something called dot notation, and chances are you have done this before!
+Check the below example:

+<pre><code data-trim class="javascript">
+var person = {
+  // New person object
+  firstName: 'Robert',
+  lastName: 'Wilson',
+  fullName: function() {
+    return this.firstName + ' ' + this.lastName;
+  };
+};

+var name = person.fullName()
+</code></pre>

+As you can see, the 'fullName' property is just a normal function!
+But becuase it is written in an object it is known as a method.
+When we get the value of 'name' it calls the function using dot notation and will get the value 'Robert Wilson'.

 ### What an IIFE is and is not

-There is also an elegant way to invoke a function immediately after creation, and we refer to these as IIFEs or Immediately Invoked Function Expression.
+There is an elegant way to invoke a function immediately after creation, and we refer to these as IIFEs or Immediately Invoked Function Expressions.
 The way to write an IIFE is to pre-pend the function with an open parenthesis, and at the end of the function, close the parenthesis, followed by calling the function on the same line.

 <pre><code data-trim class="javascript">
 (function(a, b) {